The Federal Emissions Warranty is Often Overlooked When Your Vehicle Needs Emissions Fixes

 Private companies May Say You Have No Warranty

-Some companies may try to tell you that if your check engine light comes on after your bumper-to-bumper warranty expires that you have no choice but to pay for the repair, which isn't necessarily true.
+It's common for many vehicle owners to avoid using the dealer for repairs and instead use third-party repair shops.
+But keep in mind that your local mechanic is under no obligation to tell you that you may have a warranty for a particular problem.
+Some shops may even tell you that if your check engine light comes on after your bumper-to-bumper warranty expires that you have no choice but to pay for the repair, which isn't necessarily true.
 While there is a chance you may end up having to fork out some cash for the repair, there is also a chance you'll have the repair performed free of charge if you have a covered emissions component that failed.
+But you can only receive warranty repairs through your dealer, so it may be a good idea to have your vehicle inspected at the dealer each year.
+The dealership will tell you if a failure to pass the emissions test is a result of a failure by a part covered under warranty.